 This paper consists of five parts.
-In addition to this introduction, the following four parts capture: overview of Thailand's firm-level productivity, resource misallocation and aggregate TFP, firm dynamics and aggregate productivity slowdown in Thai manufacturing sector, and conclusions, respectively.
+In addition to this introduction, the following four parts capture: overview of Thailand's firm-level productivity, resource misallocation and aggregate TFP, structural change of Thailand's productivity in manufacturing and services sectors, and conclusions, respectively.